 How can literacy tools and strategies enable students to learn and communicate content knowledge?
-In this foundation-building course, we discuss the challenges adolescents face reading, writing and communicating in their various academic content classes and introduce a framework for thinking about disciplinary literacy tools and strategies to support learning across academic disciplines.
-We also introduce the six domains of disciplinary literacy (disciplinary literacy, vocabulary, discussion, digital literacy, multiple texts, and writing to learn) that will help to form a bridge between teacher instructional strategies and student content learning.
-Finally, we introduce our publications and website resources that will help teachers enhance their instruction to meet context specific student learning challenges.
+In this foundation-building course, we discuss the challenges adolescents face in reading, writing and communicating in their various academic content classes and introduce a framework for thinking about disciplinary literacy tools and strategies to support learning across academic disciplines.
+We also introduce the six domains of disciplinary literacy (vocabulary, discussion, digital literacy, multiple texts, and writing to learn) that will help to form a bridge between teachers' instructional strategies and students' content learning.
+Finally, we introduce our publications and website resources that will help teachers enhance their instruction to meet context-specific student-learning challenges.

 Why is vocabulary knowledge so important?
-In this course we introduce key research pertaining to vocabulary teaching and learning, the socio-economic effects on early word learning, how vocabulary knowledge and reading comprehension are related, and the associated instructional implications for secondary teachers.
-We then overview how academic language is challenging for students, which kinds of words to spend time teaching, and the particulars of facilitating word learning with English language learners and other student populations.
-Finally, we introduce an interdisciplinary vocabulary-learning program and online tools that can help you decipher which words are most important to teach in the content specific texts you use in class.
+In this course, we introduce key research pertaining to vocabulary teaching and learning, the socio-economic effects on early word learning, how vocabulary knowledge and reading comprehension are related, and the associated instructional implications for secondary teachers.
+We then present an overview of how academic language is challenging for students, which kinds of words to spend time teaching, and the particulars of facilitating word learning with English language learners and other student populations.
+Finally, we introduce an interdisciplinary vocabulary-learning program and online tools that can help teachers decipher which words are most important to teach in the content-specific texts used in class.

-In this course we introduce a three-part framework to enhance discipline specific vocabulary learning within the context of your unit and lesson learning goals.
-These three interconnected pieces are: 1) create a language-rich, word curious classroom; 2) teach word-learning strategies; and 3) strategically choose which words to teach.
-You will learn ways to create a language rich learning environment, learn a variety of strategies to enhance vocabulary concept learning in your classroom, and learn to use a framework to help you choose which words to teach.
-Finally, we introduce some key word learning strategies from our shop and how you might adapt them to meet your context and learning objectives.
+In this course, we introduce a three-part framework to enhance discipline-specific vocabulary learning within the context of a unit and lesson learning goals.
+These three interconnected pieces are: 1) create a language-rich, word-curious classroom; 2) teach word-learning strategies; and 3) strategically choose which words to teach.
+Teachers will learn ways to create a language-rich learning environment, learn a variety of strategies to enhance vocabulary concept learning in their classroom, and learn to use a framework to help them choose which words to teach.
+Finally, we introduce some key word learning strategies from our shop and how teachers might adapt them to meet their context and learning objectives.

 Students will disagree with each other.
 That’s fine.
-But they need to be taught how to disagree: The phrase, “I see it so differently,” invites difference and clarification; “That’s stupid,” shuts off conversation.
+But they need to be taught how to disagree.
+For example, the phrase “I see it so differently” invites difference and clarification where as “That’s stupid,” shuts off conversation.
 According to Erdmann and Metzger, “Discussion is the queen of lesson plans: an essential, prominent, but often under-taught tool for the classroom teacher.
-Although discussion is the most difficult classroom format to plan and to manage, it is also the ultimate bridge between reading and writing.
+Although discussion is the most difficult classroom format to plan and manage, it is also the ultimate bridge between reading and writing.
 Nothing in the secondary classroom is harder to plan and lead effectively, except perhaps differentiated instruction.
-No one is born knowing how to lead discussion; it took us years in the classroom—but it can be learned.”
-In this course, we provide specific tools and resources to help your students shorten their learning curve toward rich discussion.
+No one is born knowing how to lead a discussion; it took us years in the classroom—but it can be learned.”
+In this course, we provide specific tools and resources to help students shorten their learning curve toward rich discussion.

 Why use more than a textbook?
-In this course you will be introduced to the research supporting the use of a range of texts and text types to promote the critical thinking, strategic reading and perspective taking skills that deepen content learning.
-You will also learn about how to create different kinds of text sets that expand student entry points, extend information and broaden perspectives on the core ideas, issues and challenges in your discipline.
-In addition, you will be introduced to various ways you can support students in building an understanding of content ideas using multiple texts.
-Finally, you will choose and adapt a strategy that will support the understanding of multiple texts that fit your lesson objectives and the students in your classroom.
+In this course, teachers will be introduced to research supporting the use of a range of texts and text types to promote critical thinking, strategic reading, and perspective taking skills that deepen content learning.
+Teachers will also learn about how to create different kinds of text sets that expand student entry points, extend information, and broaden perspectives on the core ideas, issues, and challenges in their discipline.
+In addition, they will be introduced to various ways to support students in building an understanding of content ideas using multiple texts.
+Finally, teachers will choose and adapt a strategy that will support the understanding of multiple texts that fit their lesson objectives and the students in their classroom.